 This is excellent training and teaches a lot of practical lessons on cooperation, teamwork, leadership, and other issues that are sometimes not realized until troops are in the field.
 By using this form of training before troops head overseas, they can hit the ground running, ready for anything.

-One Response to “Marines And Army Work On Joint Training”
+2 Responses to “Marines And Army Work On Joint Training”

 Post A Comment